disaster-robotics-proalertas/usv-arduino/README.md

 Button operation:
 * Power on
-** Previous state: LED off
+  * Previous state: LED off
-** Procedure: press the power button
+  * Procedure: press the power button
 * Reset
-** Previous state: LED on
+  * Previous state: LED on
-** Procedure: press the power button (less than 1 second)
+  * Procedure: press the power button (less than 1 second)
 * Hard Reset
-** Previous state: LED on
+  * Previous state: LED on
-** Procedure: press the power button for 3 seconds
+  * Procedure: press the power button for 3 seconds
 * Shutdown
-** Previous state: LED on
+  * Previous state: LED on
-** Procedure: press the power button for 25 seconds or until the LED is stable off This long time is necessary to eliminate any false intetion to shutting down.
+  * Procedure: press the power button for 25 seconds or until the LED is stable off This long time is necessary to eliminate any false intetion to shutting down.

-It is recommended disable PWM bus power through Emergency button every time when the robot is not in operation to prevent injures.
+It is **highly recommended** disable PWM bus power through Emergency button every time when the robot is not in operation to prevent injures.